hwmhht/hht204806/Lesson-2:-Triangle-rasterization-and-back-face-culling.md

 ```
 Do you like it?
 I do.
 It is really easy to find a bounding box.
 It is certainly no problem to check whether a point belongs a 2D triangle (or any convex polygon).

-_Off Topic: if I have to implement a code to check whether a point belongs to a polygon, and this program will run on a plane, I will never get on this plane.
+_Off Topic: if I have to implement some code to check whether a point belongs to a polygon, and this program will run on a plane, I will never get on this plane.
 Turns out, it is a surprisingly difficult task to solve this problem reliably.
 But here we just painting pixels.
 I am okay with that._

-There is another thing i like about this pseudocode: a neophyte in programming accepts it with enthusiasm, more experienced programmers often chuckle: “What an idiot wrote it?”.
+There is another thing I like about this pseudocode: a neophyte in programming accepts it with enthusiasm, more experienced programmers often chuckle: “What an idiot wrote it?”.
 And an expert in computer graphics programming will shrug his shoulders and say: “Well, that’s how it works in real life”.
 Massively parallel computations in thousands of threads (i’m talking about regular consumer computers here) change the way of thinking.

 Okay, let us start: first of all we need to know what the [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) are.
 Given a 2D triangle ABC and a point P, all in old good Cartesian coordinates (xy).
 Our goal is to find barycentric coordinates of the point P with respect to the triangle ABC.
 It means that we look for three numbers (1 − u − v,u,v) such that we can find the point P as follows: